emanuelpalm/lua-compute/README.md

 # Lua/compute

 The Lua/compute C library facilitates the use of [Lua][lua] programs as compute contexts.
-A compute context is a set of functions that all accept byte array arguments, and return byte array results.
-In Lua/compute, these functions are referred to as *lambdas*, and the byte array input/output values are called *batches*.
+In Lua/compute, a compute context is a set of functions that all accept byte array arguments, and return byte array results.
+These functions are referred to as *lambdas*, and the byte array input/output values are called *batches*.
 One could think of Lua/compute as one big function, that takes batches and lambda identifiers as input, and return processed batches as